Skip to main content

 Course Learning Outcomes

-2.Identify common medical terminology or abbreviations used in the prehospital care environment.
+6.Apply medical terminology to precisely describe patient conditions and treatments in the prehospital care environment.

 Course Offered Fall, Spring